Adult Dialectical Behavior Therapy Services

 This track consists of a single, full-time, twelve month placement within YNHPH's Adult DBT Intensive Outpatient Program.

-Two predoctoral interns will be selected into the Adult DBT Track for the 2013-2014 academic year.
-Assignment to the DBT-General or DBT-SUD tracks follows the match process, and is based on intern preferences.
+Two doctoral fellows will be selected into the Adult DBT Track for the 2014-2015 academic year.
+Assignment to the DBT-General or DBT-SUD tracks follows the match process, and is based on fellow preferences.

 The Adult Intensive Outpatient Program (IOP) of Yale-New Haven Psychiatric Hospital treats adult patients who do not require the level of supervision and support provided by an inpatient program, but who need more intensive intervention than is readily provided in most outpatient settings.
 About two thirds of newly admitted patients are referred to the IOP for follow up treatment from one of the YPH inpatient units, and about one third are referred from community providers.